hyeynin/r.prevos.net/README.md

-# r.prevos.net
+# The Devil is in the data (r.prevos.net)

-Code related to the The Devil is in the Data blog (r.prevos.net)
+This repository holds the R-code related to the The Devil is in the Data blog (r.prevos.net).

+Peter Prevos